 Question about whether this WG was looking at the certification side of incidental take; for example, the forestry industry has the Sustainable Forest Initiative.
 While that is beyond the scope of this work group, could be worth pursuing in the future.
 Also, suggestion to consider possibilities beyond regulations, such as tax incentives to corporations and building owners to minimize risk to migratory birds.
 Could look into LEED certification for buildings, and work to add bird-friendly elements to these designs.
 General suggestion to support sectors that affect birds, and give them suggestions and benefits to compliance/doing the right thing, rather than only being punitive.
-Also, some discussion about how best to market BMPs, and how to find benefits to using different lighting that also benefits birds.
+Also, some discussion about how best to market BMPs, and how to find benefits to industry for following; for example, for communication towers, there are cost-saving benefits to using different lighting that also benefits birds.